Year 11 Media Studies

 You will critically read and analyse film texts and discover how genre relates to us as audiences and producers of media products.

-Part of the course will involve group or individual planning of a short PSA film, learning to script and writing a screenplay for it and filming and editing your PSA.
+Part of the course will involve group or individual planning of a short PSA film, learning to script and write a screenplay for it and filming and editing your PSA.

 You will also look at the elements that make up a feature film and how they convey ideas and information through studying a scene from "Little Miss Sunshine".

-As a class we will study the dystopian film genre, particularly teen dystopians, and their relationship with audiences, producers and social change.
+As a class we will study the dystopian film genre, particularly teen dystopians, and their relationship with audiences and producers of media products as well as how they can reflect social change.
 You will choose from a range the teacher offers which aspects and which films you want to focus on.

 Where does it lead?